 The Commons Development Officer (CDO) Programme was established in 2011 to deliver the Pillar 2 scheme, Glastir Common Land Element (latterly known as Glastir Commons) throughout Wales.
 The CDOs undertook a review of all of the common land registers by County within Wales to identify Glastir eligible commons.
 Within that review they were able to identify and anecdotally correct information, advising graziers to update their details where there were errors in the registers.
-Based upon the data gathered from the Common Land Registers, the total area of common land identified amounts to a total 141,749ha and 1,888 registered CLs.
+Based upon the data gathered from the Common Land Registers by the CDOs, the total area of common land identified amounts to a total 141,749ha and 1,888 registered CLs.

-The area data was then filtered to excluding sole grazier commons, commons where no rights where registered, commons <3ha in size and commons where grazing is no longer possible due to land use change.
+The area data was then filtered to exclude sole grazier commons, commons where no rights were registered, commons <3ha in size and commons where grazing is no longer possible due to land use change.
 Following these exclusions a total area of 131,755ha of common land was identified, made up of an estimated 1,284 CL units (57% of all CLs) where collective pastoral management is most likely.
 This data is likely to be a reasonable estimate, but the data is unverified and should be considered as a working total.

-This can be considered in light of BPS data for 2014 which suggests that the total number of commons were BPS can be claimed amounts to 194,211ha.
-This includes both registered common land and common like-land.
+This can be considered in light of BPS data for 2014 that suggests that the total number of commons were BPS can be claimed amounts to 194,211ha.
+This includes both registered common land and common like-land which would not be identified on the common land registers.